 When a prospective client requests a proposal, do you excitedly hop right on it?
-Many veteran Solo PR Pros have learned that the best course of action is to take a deep breath and carefully probe for additional information first.
-In this guest post from Solo PR PRO member Karen Swim, she shares her approach to pre-qualifying clients (Solo PR PRO Premium subscribers: see below to download a full questionnaire).
+Many veteran Solo PR pros have learned sometimes the best course of action is to take a deep breath and carefully probe for additional information first.
+In this post Solo PR PRO President, Karen Swim, shares her approach to pre-qualifying clients (Solo PR PRO Premium members: see below to download a full questionnaire).

-In my corporate career I spent a few years in sales before moving into marketing.
-I learned valuable lessons that have helped me in every facet of my career.
-One of the things I learned is how to pre-qualify prospective clients.
+In my corporate career I spent a few years in sales before moving into marketing, and learned valuable lessons that have helped me in every facet of my career.
+One of the most important things I learned is how (and why!) to pre-qualify prospective clients.

 Does the company culture align with yours?
 Are the expectations realistic?
 During this pre-qualification phase, prospects often give clues about how organized they are — both personally and internally within the company.
 You can also ask questions about their goals and how they are measured, which will tell you a lot about their internal culture and what will be expected of you.